HDFGroup/hsds/README.md

    `$runall.sh`
 to run the server.

-To run test suite, then run:
+To run test suite, set an environment variable for the admin password:
+   `$export ADMIN_PASSWORD=admin`
+Note: passwords can be modified by changing values in hsds/admin/config/password.txt and rebuilding the docker image.

+Next, run the test suite by:
    `$python testall.py`

 See: [docs/docker_install.md](docs/docker_install.md) for complete install instructions.